nealey/homepage/papers/plan9.md

+---
-Title: Making Unix a little more Plan9-like
+title: Making Unix a little more Plan9-like
+---

 I'm not really interested in defending anything.
 I tried out plan9port and liked it,